Puerto Rico awaits final result in tight gubernatorial race

 Despite the drop in eligible voters, the diversity of parties and candidates has increased in recent years, slowly eroding the grip that the New Progressives and Popular Democrats have had on the island’s politics for decades.

-Rafael Fonseca, an administrator, said he had hoped neither of the two parties that have long dominated the island’s politics would win this year.
+Rafael Fonseca, an administrator, said he had hoped neither of the two parties would win this year.

 Fonseca lamented that the energy fueling last year’s protests and demands for new leaders seemed to have dissipated.